CodeChain-io/foundry/README.md

 - Get the list of stakeholders
 - Get the stake token balance of a stakeholder
+- Get the list of delegations that a stakeholder delegated to delegatees
+- Get the list of all pending revocations
 - Transfer stake tokens
+- Delegate stake tokens
+- Request to revoke delegated stake tokens

 ## How to